 During the holidays, we collect many toys for Toys for Tots and a variety of items for the Twin Lakes Food Bank.
 Many of our talented and skilled members participate in our group activities: Crafts Group, Book Lovers, Bridge Buddies and Garden Foodies.
 Our major fundraisers are: The annual fall Fashion Show Luncheon; fall Craft, Bake, and Plant Sale; and the spring Friendship Tea.

-Over the past nine years, our club has awarded scholarships (most for $1,000 each) to many qualified graduating students from Folsom area high schools:
+Over the past ten years, our club has awarded scholarships (most for $1,000 each) to many qualified graduating students from Folsom area high schools:

 Prior to 2009 and before becoming a non-profit organization, our club was named the Folsom Women's Club.
 It was inaugurated on December 16, 1960, and was organized by Mrs. Jane Biggs of Folsom.
 She was a community leader active in the Folsom Chamber of Commerce, The Sacramento Historical Society and was a correspondent for the Sacramento Bee and Folsom Telegraph newspapers.

 The Folsom Women's Club focused on community service and education.
 Some of the community service projects the club has supported include: Membership in the League of Women Voters; Folsom Chamber of Commerce; support of the Folsom Historical Society; Folsom Public Library, Sacramento USO; donations to various charities including Easter Seals and the American Heart Association and scholarships for college to Folsom HS graduating seniors.

 A few of the fundraiser projects included proceeds from sales of bake goods, crafts, calendars, stationery and club cookbooks.